petaverse-cloud/pv-docs-site/docs/petority/devices/devices-info.md

 ## Note:
 + Regularly check the device's battery level to ensure uninterrupted functionality.
 + Keep the device connected to WiFi for seamless data synchronization and updates.
-+ Customize geofencing settings to receive alerts for your pet's safety within specified areas.
-+ Utilize health monitoring features to monitor your pet's activity and overall well-being.
 + By familiarizing yourself with the device information and settings in the Petority app, you can optimize the care and safety of your pets while enjoying the convenience of modern technology.